|

 Okume or Gaboon is a lighter hard wood but it doesn’t have the same rot resistance as Mahogany or Meranti.

-In most cases plywood will have sufficient flex to be able to bend it ‘cold’ around your hull shape.
+In many cases the plywood will have sufficient flex to be able to bend it cold around your hull shape.

 An alternative is to wrap the area which needs most bending in towels then pour on hot water.